mchenggit/kabanero-event/architecture/README.md

 The files in the `directory` are processed in alphabetical order.

 The pre-defined variable are:
-- `kabanero.job.id`: A unique ID that for a new run
+- `kabanero.jobid`: A unique ID that for a new run

 ##### Action to emit events